Author Guidelines

 The following elements must be provided at the beginning of the manuscript:

-• Title: informative (no rhetorical questions) and unambiguous, without acronyms or extremely specific terms.
+• Title: The title must be clear, concise, and informative (avoid rhetorical expressions or questions), and unambiguous, without acronyms or overly specific terms.
 It should include keywords that define the subject of the article.

-• Keywords: a minimum of 6 keywords should be provided, separated by semicolons.
-Use keywords found in the title of the article and common terms within the area and subject matter.
-Where appropriate, the inclusion of terms that help to place in the work in a specific geographical context (place names) or time should also be considered.
+• Keywords: A minimum of six keywords must be provided, there is no maximum number, separated by semicolons.
+Use keywords found in the title and common terms in the relevant field.
+Consider including terms that help contextualise the article:

-The recommended structure for the body of a research paper is as follows:
+The recommended structure for the body of a research article is as follows:

-• Introduction: This section must state the basis and purpose of the study (objectives).
-Citations should be provided only when strictly necessary.
-No data or conclusions from the study must be included.
-The introduction should not contain a detailed literature review.
+• Introduction: This section must explain the background and purpose of the study (objectives).
+Use citations only when strictly necessary.
+Do not include data or conclusions from the research.
+A detailed literature review should be avoided.

-• Development: The development should include, in the appropriate place in the text, the theoretical framework and methodology used in the study.
-It can have as many sections (with numbering and headings) as deemed necessary.
+• Development: This section should present, in the appropriate place, the theoretical framework and methodology supporting the study.
+It may be divided into as many numbered and titled sections as needed.

-• Conclusions: This section must summarise the main points that can be drawn from the results and discussion.
+• Conclusions: This section should summarise the main ideas derived from the results and their discussion.

-• Bibliography: This section contains the list of bibliographic references following the guidelines of the latest edition of The Chicago Manual of Style.
+• Bibliography: This section should list all bibliographical references following the latest edition of The Chicago Manual of Style.

-The general format of manuscripts must follow the author guidelines of the latest edition of The Chicago Manual of Style.
+The general format of manuscripts, notes, and references must follow the guidelines of the latest edition of The Chicago Manual of Style.

 2.2.1 Text format